 Every once in a while, the team at Rainforest and community tours reaches out to the community tourism enterprises that we support.
+The elephant home evolvement is the topic today.
 We do this to keep our office team and guides updated on the new tourism activities and community development taking place in the local areas.
 In June 2021, we asked one of the communities to share with our team and they shared a story about the evolvement of their community tourism enterprise; the elephant home.
 We felt this story was inspiring and decided to share it with our online community, as raw as it was given.
 It goes as follows;

 Thank you for reaching out to us during this time that seems to be the end of everything.
 We felt the terrible moments of the COVID-19 pandemic are a good time to share our story.
 As we are almost running out of gas, reminding ourselves of where we have come from, gives us a reason to move on during this trying time.